szjani/predaddy/src/predaddy/messagehandling/README.md

 ### Interceptors

-It's possible to extend bus behaviour when messages are being dispatched. `DispatchInterceptor` objects wrap the concrete dispatch process and are able to modify that.
+It is possible to extend bus behaviour when messages are being dispatched. `DispatchInterceptor` objects wrap the concrete dispatch process and are able to modify that.
 It is usable for logging, transaction handling, etc.

 The following interceptors are shipped with predaddy:

- - `WrapInTransactionInterceptor`: The message dispatch processes will be wrapped in a new transaction.
+ - `WrapInTransactionInterceptor`: The message dispatch processes will be wrapped in a transaction.
 Needs [trf4php](https://github.com/szjani/trf4php).
  - `BlockerInterceptor`: Message dispatching can be blocked by this interceptor and all collected messages can be flushed or cleared.
  - `BlockerInterceptorManager`: It manages the given `BlockerInterceptor`.
 Should be used with another message bus object.
-Currently it is being used by `CommandBus`: blocks all outgoing events until the command handler execution ends.
+Currently it is used by `CommandBus`: blocks all outgoing events until the command handler execution ends.
- - `EventPersister`: Persists all messages into an `EventStore` which is going through the message bus.
+ - `EventPersister`: Persists all messages that go through the message bus into an `EventStore`.

-In predaddy 3 interceptors are called only once regardless how much handlers will be called.
+In predaddy 3, interceptors are called only once for each message.

 ### Unhandled messages

-Those messages which haven't been sent to any handlers during the dispatch process are being wrapped into an individual `DeadMessage` object and being dispatched again.
+Those messages that haven not been sent to any handlers during the dispatch process are being wrapped into an individual `DeadMessage` object and being dispatched again.
 Registering a `DeadMessage` handler is a common way to log or debug unhandled messages.

 ### MessageBus implementations